Author: Dharini Ranganathan.

 Doctrine of Essential Religious Practices

 The court pointed out that the protection of essential religious practices for restriction of entry to women into the temple must be so profound in the religious belief that the very definition of religion will change with the removal of this practice.
 Referring to the case of N Adithayan v.
-Travancore Devaswom Board & ors.((AIR 2002 SC 3538.)) that, “the protection under Article 25 and 26 extend a guarantee for rituals and observances, ceremonies and modes of worship which are integral parts of religion and as to what really constitutes an essential part of religion or religious practice” hence raising a question as to whether essential practices of a religion can conflict with their autonomy to hold on to these practices against fundamental rights and their legal validity.
+Travancore Devaswom Board & ors.12 that, “the protection under Article 25 and 26 extend a guarantee for rituals and observances, ceremonies and modes of worship which are integral parts of religion and as to what really constitutes an essential part of religion or religious practice” hence raising a question as to whether essential practices of a religion can conflict with their autonomy to hold on to these practices against fundamental rights and their legal validity.
 Again, by separating an essential religious practice and secular activities, the judgment has focused on the debate of religious and fundamental rights, that is, the rights of communities against the rights of an individual.

 However, from the perspective of a community, the practice that goes against what binds the community and gives them a common cultural meaning to abide by, the deviation to individuals does not fall as practical as it can be.
 The intention of the Constitution when it extends into personal aspects of an individual’s life is to ensure that the person is peacefully a part of the society, while retaining their individual choices and freedoms.
 For example, in the case of Mohd.
 Hanif Qureshi v.
-State of Bihar((1959 SCR 629.)), cattle slaughter was held not essential to the religion of Islam, or of the ceremony of Bakr-Id.
+State of Bihar13, cattle slaughter was held not essential to the religion of Islam, or of the ceremony of Bakr-Id.
 However the respondents claimed that the exclusion of women was an essential religious practise and that it was consistent with the deity’s nature as a Naishtika Brahmacharya, the judgment has held that exclusion of women of the age group of 10-50 is not essential religious practice, by giving direction to the positive change that women need not be held by customs to not pursue their divine calling, instead, they can bring about a change in the belief system to establish that women have the right to enter the temple unrestrained by unreasonable factors.

 The highlight of this observation is the fact that the judiciary worded the difference between superstition and religious beliefs.
 This must percolate to each and every section of the society be it the modern perception of religion, or the persisting beliefs in societies that have not seen the light of scientific and social evolution, leading to the understanding that superstition that women in the menstrual period are impure and must not be a part of religious activities.
 The reasoning and the judgment are both relevant, yet will not apply uniformly in the society, because the explanations given for the exclusion of women vary from the smell of menstrual blood attracting wild animals in the trek to the temple, and the mythological source that a certain god made an arrangement with the women in exchange of giving them periods.
 These are ingrained in the beliefs across various communities, and the credibility of the same become a hassle to refute at the constitutional level.